How to set up IPv6 on Archer C2_V5

 Note: Archer C2_V5 is used for demonstration in this article.

-1. Login the router.
+1. Log in to the router.
 For how to do that, please refer to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 2. Go to IPv6 > IPv6 WAN.